 - There are laundry rooms in Aiken, Frost, Davis, and Chumley A. Bridges apartments have their own laundry machines.
 Students may also subscribe to weekly laundry delivery service provided by E&R Laundry Services.
 More on laundry rooms & laundry service.

 - Although there is a strongly enforced expectation that students will not use alcohol or illicit drugs on campus, students who choose Wellness Housing (Chumley and Davis) agree to make an additional commitment to remaining substance-free.
 Davis also has extended quiet hours, from 7:00 p.m. to 7:00 a.m.

-What is the difference between traditional-style residence halls Davis, Edward Durell Stone Hall, Middle Hall and Robert Frost Hall?
+What are the differences among the traditional-style residence halls (Davis, Edward Durell Stone Hall, Alumni Hall, and Robert Frost Hall)?